-The command invocation feature is implemented in Kaa primarily with Command Execution Extension service (CEX) and REST Command Invocation service (RCI).
+The command invocation feature is implemented in Kaa primarily with Command Execution Extension service (CEX).

 Command Execution Extension service (CEX) extends the communication capability of Kaa Protocol (1/KP) by implementing Command Execution Protocol (11/CEP).
 CEX supports this extension protocol to deliver commands to endpoints and consume endpoint command execution result.
 As with other Kaa extension services, CEX uses Extension Service Protocol (4/ESP) for integration with a communication service.

 CEX implements a proactive command push—commands are sent to an endpoint as soon as possible, and an explicit endpoint subscription is not required.
 CEX exposes REST API for invoking commands against endpoints.

 The table below summarizes the list of Kaa platform components that contribute to this feature: